VeryNiceCoat/FakeStackOverflow/README.md

 Set up database:
 In server folder run
 node init.js [adminName] [admingPassword]
+By default it is:
+node ./init.js admin admin
 Data will be stored in fake_so.
 Mongodb and Mongosh should be running, and defualt mongo server is assumed, it is hardcoded so change it if you want